projectsesame/sesame/design/httpproxy-status-conditions.md

 // `warnings` holds information about sub-conditions which are not fatal to that condition and do not force the state to be False.
 // Remember that Conditions have a type, a status, and a reason.
 // The type is the type of the condition, the most important one in this CRD set is `Valid`.
-// In the case of `Valid`, `status: true` means that the object is has been ingested into Contour with no errors.
+// In the case of `Valid`, `status: true` means that the object is has been ingested into Sesame with no errors.
 // `warnings` may still be present, and will be indicated in the Reason field.
-// `Valid`, `status: false` means that the object has had one or more fatal errors during processing into Contour.
+// `Valid`, `status: false` means that the object has had one or more fatal errors during processing into Sesame.
 //  The details of the errors will be present under the `errors` field. type DetailedCondition struct {
   Condition